Varsity Football (South Africa)

-Varsity Football is a South African university association football competition.
+Varsity Football is a South African university football competition.
 It is one of seven sports in the Varsity Sports series.
 The annual tournament involves the top football playing universities in the country, which belong to the University Sports Company.
 The tournament is run by Varsity Sports South Africa, and is endorsed by the South African Football Association and University Sport South Africa.

-The current champions of the men's competition are UP-Tuks and TUT for the women's competition.
+All matches are televised live on SuperSport, elevating the visibility of the competition and serving as a vital development platform for student-athletes, many of whom transition to the professional Hollywoodbets Super League (Women) or the South African Premiership (Men).